RESTEDClient/RESTED/README.md

 an "Unpackaged extension".
 In Firefox, this panel is hidden in `about:debugging#addons`.

-To run the tests, run the following command.

-    npm run test:watch

 If you need to empty and reset the database, enter `chrome.storage.local.clear()` into your developer console.
 That should clear the entire database and force a clean install on refresh.